syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img3.png)

 Run the project to see the following output for the given steps.
 The file is uploaded.

 ![](Getting-Started_images/Getting-Started_img4.png)

 ## Set Restrictions to File Extensions

 In a real-time scenario, some file extensions are restricted.
 You can allow files or restrict files by using the following properties, fileallow and filedeny enabled in the UploadBox.

-Note: The SaveUrl and RemoveUrl are the same as above.
+> Note: The SaveUrl and RemoveUrl are the same as above.

 Add the following code example to the script section.

-{% highlight c# %}
+{% highlight css %}

         var uploadobject;

         function allowfiletype() {